andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

  :content [{:tag :title, :attrs nil, :content ["Foo"]}]}
 ```

-If we convert it to a zipper we get.
+If we convert the nested map representation into a zipper we get a two element vector with the first element being our original data and the second element being `nil`.

 ```clojure
 (-> (parse-xml-string xml-string)